sylabs/singularity-userdocs/quick_start.rst

    $ singularity exec --bind /data:/mnt lolcow_latest.sif cat /mnt/cow_advice.txt
    Drink milk (and never eat hamburgers).

-Pipes and redirects also work with {Singularity} commands just like they do with normal Linux commands.
+Pipes and redirects also work with {Singularity} commands, just like they do with normal Linux commands:

 .. code::